wisilva/CS_4641_Project/README.md

 ![gmm2Clusters](images/gmm2RS.png)

-GMM had a similar trend as kmeans in that its precision was somewhat high, but the low recall drove down its f-measure, so taken together this model is not a very useful predictor.
+The high precision measure shows that each cluster had a high degree of purity.
+The stability of this value shows that the model had a robust resilience to preventing too many false positives from contaminating the fraud cluster.
+However, the low recall values show that the false negative rate was quite high.
+F-measure is the harmonic mean of precision and recall, so the low recall values dragged that score down to unacceptable levels.
 Balanced accuracy showed a similar trend of stable, poor results.
+Because the downsampling during data cleaning solved the problem of an imbalanced dataset, the balanced accuracy was not meaningfully different from the rand statistic.

 ![gmm2Clusters](images/gmm2PrecisionRecall.png)

 ![gmm2Clusters](images/gmm2FMeasure.png)

+The jaccard coefficient further reveals the problem of false positives.
+The accuracy and f-measure results are propped up by the large amount of true negative findings, but when looking just at the accuracy of true positive results, the key weakness of this clustering is found.
 The jaccard coefficient for GMM was better than that of kmeans, but it still had a dismal average result of 0.44, which is still far below what would be needed for any real-world application.

 ![gmm2Clusters](images/gmm2JC.png)